favalot/genassist4j/.github/PULL_REQUEST_TEMPLATE.md

 - *Added *Test to verify the change.*
 - *Manually verified the change by testing locally.* -->

-## Does this pull request potentiall
+## Does this pull request potentially affect one of the following parts
+- Dependencies (does it add or upgrade a dependency): (yes / no)